tkem/cachetools/docs/index.rst

       sentence = sentence.casefold()
       return sum(sentence.count(vowel) for vowel in 'aeiou')

+The wrapped function is instrumented with a :func:`cache_parameters` function that returns a new :class:`dict` showing the values for `maxsize` and `typed`.
+This is for information purposes only.
+Mutating the values has no effect.

-The wrapped function is instrumented with :func:`cache_info` and :func:`cache_clear` functions to provide information about cache performance and clear the cache.
+The wrapped function is also instrumented with :func:`cache_info` and :func:`cache_clear` functions to provide information about cache performance and clear the cache.
 Please see the :func:`functools.lru_cache` documentation for details.
 Also note that all the decorators in this module are thread-safe by default.

 .. decorator:: lfu_cache(user_function)
                lfu_cache(maxsize=128, typed=False)